sethwhite444/MIST-4610-Group-7---Project-2/README.md

 - Comparing over time and demographics; Analyze how mortality rates differs: across age groups, countries, time

 Why this is interesting / meaningful?
-This analysis goes beyond just tracking COVID_19 cases in general and instead examines who was most affected by the pandemic.
-By incorporating age groups we can see whether older populations experienced higher mortality rates, how risk was different between regions in Belgium, and how mortality patterns changed over time.
+This question is meaningful from a public health and social perspective because it identifies which age groups were most vulnerable to COVID-19.
+Understanding how mortality differs by age can help inform healthcare resource allocation, vaccination strategies, and policy decisions aimed at protecting high-risk populations.
+It also provides insight into the broader societal impact of the pandemic on different demographic groups.

 Question 2: How did the growth rate of COVID-19 cases relate to changes in mortality across Belgium over time?

 Which columns are relevant?

 From SCS_BE_DETAILED_MORTALITY
-- Date
+- Date - join key
 - Region - Belgium
-- Deaths
+- Deaths - deaths over time

 From JHU_COVID_19
-- Date
+- Date - used for time series analysis
 - Country region - belgium
-- Case type
+- Case type - filtered for "confirmed"
-- Cases
+- Cases - total case count
 - Difference - growth rate / new cases

 What makes this question non-trivial?